Hama Rashid revolt: First conflict phase

-Meanwhile, through the final months of 1941 in central Kurdistan, Hama Rashid seized Baneh and had set up his own administration.
+Meanwhile, on 27 September 1941 in central Kurdistan, Hama Rashid seized Baneh and had set up his own administration.
 With an aid of a number of followers, he executed his authority in the Baneh-Sardasht region.
 At the time, despite his involvement in the death of a senior Iranian officer, and is regarded as a rebel, Iran was too weak to subdue him.
 Iran acknowledged his authority and made him a sort of a Governor of the region.
 By December he was already threatening to seize Sanandaj and was only convinced to refrain from action by a British threat.
 In February 1942, Rashid's forces seized Saqqiz, but were driven out of there in April.
-In May 1944, the Iranian army sent a 2000 soldiers and some tanks with allied troops of the Kurdish Tilekuhi tribe.
+In May 1942, the Iranian army sent a 2000 soldiers and some tanks with allied troops of the Kurdish Tilekuhi tribe.
 Rashids soldiers were defeated and its tribe was ransacked by the Tilekuhi's.
 Upon pressure of the British Empire and the Soviets, Tehran stopped its persecution and negotiations regarding Hama Rashid political role began.

 In early autumn of 1942, Hama Rashid agreed to become a semi-official governor under Tehran authority as a local office, but according to a British report Neither side would hesitate to abandon this relationship if it could find something more attractive.
 Hama Rashids headquarters was to be in Baneh.
 About the same time, the Iranian government also recognized another Kurdish leader - Mahmud Kanisenan as a semi-autonomous governor over the Mariwan region.